laravel/docs/eloquent-relationships.md

     $books = Book::with('author:id,name,book_id')->get();

+> **Warning**
-> {note} When using this feature, you should always include the `id` column and any relevant foreign key columns in the list of columns you wish to retrieve.
+> When using this feature, you should always include the `id` column and any relevant foreign key columns in the list of columns you wish to retrieve.

 <a name="eager-loading-by-default"></a>
 #### Eager Loading By Default